 Fellowships and research assistantships are available to qualified Ph.D. students.
-In 2015-2016, the assistantship stipend for entering students was $25,000 for the calendar year.
-In addition, health insurance and tuition waivers are granted to all students receiving assistantships.
-Fees for the 2015-2016 academic year were ~$2,500.
+In Fall 2022, the assistantship stipend for entering students was $27.7k for the calendar year.
+In addition, tuition waivers are granted to all students receiving assistantships.
+Students on assistantships are also eligible to enroll in university-subsidized health insurance.
 All students are responsible for fees, purchase of textbooks, and thesis/dissertation printing costs.

 We invite applications from highly motivated students to join our program in pursuit of a Ph.D. in biochemistry from a dynamic and productive department with investigators that produce high-impact research in the following general research areas: